Tooth Numbing: Causes, Symptoms, and Care

 There are many different causes for numbness in the mouth or face.
 While some numbness is caused by serious health issues, a simple dental problem may result in numbness.
 When decay or infection take over, the nerves in your mouth are sometimes affected.
 If you have numbness accompanied by other symptoms of dental complications, make an urgent appointment with your dentist.
 It is important to find the underlying cause of the problem quickly.
 Your dentist can help you solve the problem or confirm that you need to see a different type of doctor.

 What to do When you Notice Tooth Numbing

 When you notice tooth numbing, call your doctor immediately.
-It is important to get proper diagnosis, as numbness in the face can indicate serious illnesses.
+It is important to get the proper diagnosis, as numbness in the face can indicate serious illnesses.
 Some reasons for facial numbness are not dental.
 If the symptoms are limited to your tooth and gums, you may have an infection, fractured tooth, or severe decay.
-Necessary dental work may include a filing, cracked tooth repair, or draining of an abscess.
+Necessary dental work may include a filling, cracked tooth repair, or draining of an abscess.

 What to do if you Have a Chipped Tooth